When divorce is looming, it is essential to pay close attention to the financial repercussions.

 This transfer, commonly referred to as a “spousal rollover”, does not generate any immediate tax consequences.

 However, when she makes withdrawals from the RRSP, Dr. Smith will be taxed on these amounts, while Joseph, if the house remains her principal residence, will not be taxed on the capital gain when it is sold.
+Child Support Benefit.
+Child support cannot be deducted from the income of the person who pays it, and is not considered income for the person who receives it.

 These are just a few of the many aspects to consider when reviewing your investment, estate, and insurance strategies.